wds4/tribal-tapestry/essays/bookJustification/hypotheses/tribalTapestry.md

 Tribal Tapestry Theory is universally toxic; the Prime Directive commands us to reject the very vocabulary required to discuss it.

 ## 7. [Look at me: I am the Web of Trust Now]()
+Tribalism distorts the web of trust and replaces decentralized influence with centralized power.